panther03/wi23-gcc/braindump.md

 planning to use this file to document issues that come up during development/testing which i just need to jot down

-- Haven't added the thing that copies instruction memory to data memory at startup yet (crti-hardware.S) for ft32
+- (DONE) Haven't added the thing that copies instruction memory to data memory at startup yet (crti-hardware.S) for ft32
 - (SHOULD BE DONE) Investigate what r0 is declared as - SHOULD NOT BE ZERO
 - (NOPE) To indicate that calls clobber $ra you need to use a parallel condition
 - (DONE) Should we make return and call simpler?
 Like corresponding to the actual instructions?